Last updated January 10, 2023, by Teresa Carvalho, MS

 ALS is a neurodegenerative disease characterized by the degeneration and death of motor neurons, the nerve cells that control voluntary muscle movements.

-When motor neurons die, muscles lack nerve signals that “tell” them to contract and, as a result, they become weak and atrophy.
-This leads to severe disability including difficulty in swallowing, which complicates the ingestion of oral tablets and suspensions.
+As these neurons are lost, muscles no longer receive signals that tell them to contract, leading to muscle weakness and atrophy.
+This results in severe disability including difficulty swallowing, which complicates the ingestion of oral tablets and suspensions.

 Exservan in clinical trials

 Exservan’s approval in the U.S. was supported by data from two clinical trials of Rilutek.
 In these trials, a tablet formulation of riluzole significantly extended the time to death or to require a tracheostomy – a tube inserted through the neck into the windpipe to help with breathing.

 The approval package also included results from a study in healthy volunteers, called Study 162020, demonstrating that Exservan has an equivalent pharmacokinetics profile (how a drug is absorbed, distributed, and eliminated from the body) to Rilutek.

 Study 162020 was a randomized clinical trial that tested a single dose of Exservan and Rilutek in 32 healthy volunteers.
 All participants received the two medications in fasting conditions and after a fatty meal, with one-week intervals between each study period.

 Results showed the two formulations were generally equivalent, with similar amounts of riluzole reaching the blood, similar peak concentrations, and similar times to clearing half of the active ingredient from circulation.
 Also mimicking the effects of the tablet formulation, taking Exservan with food reduced the amount of riluzole absorbed by the body.